How do I determine what’s a fair wage to pay my employees?

 What is a Living Wage?

-The minimum wage for a city or state is often insufficient for even full-time employees to afford their basic needs, especially if they have a family.
-You’ve probably heard the term “living wage,” which was created to provide a more complete picture of the compensation needs of employees.
 A living wage is one that covers the basic needs of an employee (and sometimes his/her family), including food, housing, healthcare, education, and transportation, as well as some discretionary income.
 It also takes into account the household size of the average worker to determine the wage necessary to support a family.
+It was created to provide a more complete picture of the compensation needs of employees, as the minimum wage for a city or state is often insufficient for even full-time employees to afford their basic needs, especially if they have a family.

 What steps can I take to increase employee wages?